 Keep your immune function in check

-While we pass on the happiness with gatherings and meetings we can also pass on bacteria and viruses, especially when there new COVID-19 variants keep evolving.
+While we pass on the happiness with gatherings and meetings we can also pass on bacteria and viruses, especially when there are new COVID-19 variants keep evolving.

 Some tips to help support our immune function:

-Avoid overconsuming sugar, refined carbs, fried foods and processed foods.
+Avoid overconsuming sugar, refined carbs, fried foods, and processed foods.

 Ensure adequate intake of vitamins A, C, E, and minerals like zinc and selenium.